A Unified Bayesian Framework for Modeling Measurement Error in Multinomial Data: Methods

 \section{Methods}

-In this section, we present a general formulation for modeling measurement error in multinomial data, making connections to relevant occupancy-detection modeling aspects as necessary.
-Let the $C$-dimensional vector $\boldsymbol{y}_{ijl}$ represent the observed classification for the $i^{th}$ $(i= 1, \dots, N$) observation (or site/location) at the $j^{th}$ $(j= 1,\dots, n_i)$ measurement (or visit) for the $l^{th}$ $(l = 1, \dots, L_{ij})$ individual (or organism), where $y_{ijlc} = 1$ indicates the observed individual was classified into the $c^{th}$ category (species) and 0 otherwise.
-In general, the model does not require $n_i > 1$, however in various fields, including ecological monitoring, each site is typically visited multiple times to improve inference \citep{mackenzie2002estimating, lele2012dealing}.
-We let the $T$-dimensional vector $\boldsymbol{z}_{ijl}$ represent the individual's true classification (or species), where $z_{ijlt} = 1$ indicates the individual truly belongs to the $t^{th}$ category and 0 otherwise.
-For ease of presentation, we assume $T=C$ and that the ordering of the elements is the same in $\boldsymbol{y}_{ijl}$ and $ \boldsymbol{z}_{ijl}$ (i.e., $t=c$ corresponds to the same category).
+In this section, we present a general formulation for modeling measurement error in multinomial data, making connections to relevant occupancy-detection and official crime data modeling aspects as necessary.
+Let the $C$-dimensional vector $\boldsymbol{y}_{ijl}$ represent the observed classification for the $i$th $(i= 1, \dots, N$) observation (or site/location/jurisdiction) at the $j$th $(j= 1,\dots, n_i)$ measurement (or visit/survey) for the $l$th $(l = 1, \dots, L_{ij})$ individual (or organism/incident), where $y_{ijlc} = 1$ indicates the observed individual was classified into the $c$th category (or species/crime) and 0 otherwise.
+In general, the model does not require more than one measurement of each site (i.e., $n_i > 1$).
+However in various fields, including ecological monitoring, each site is typically visited multiple times to improve inference \citep{mackenzie2002estimating, lele2012dealing}.
+We let the $T$-dimensional vector $\boldsymbol{z}_{ijl}$ represent the individual's true classification (or species/crime), where $z_{ijlt} = 1$ indicates the individual truly belongs to the $t$th category and 0 otherwise.
+For ease of presentation, we assume $T=C$ and that the ordering of the elements is the same in $\boldsymbol{y}_{ijl}$ and $ \boldsymbol{z}_{ijl}$ (i.e., $y_{ijlt} = z_{ijlt} = 1 $ indicates that the latent and observed categories are the same).